About: Trastuzumab (Herceptin®)

 Monoclonal antibodies are created in a lab to attach to the targets found on specific types of cancer cells.
 The antibody “calls” the immune system to attack the cell it is attached to, resulting in the immune system killing the cell.
 These antibodies can work in different ways, including stimulating the immune system to kill the cell, blocking cell growth or other functions necessary for cell growth.
 Trastuzumab is thought to block these receptors, preventing them from turning on cell growth.

-Trastuzumab is a type of monoclonal antibody which targets a HER-2 positive breast or gastric cancer cells).
-HER2 is overexpressed on about 25-30% of all breast cancers and in about 20% of gastric cancers.
+Trastuzumab is a type of monoclonal antibody that targets HER-2 positive breast cancer cells.
+HER2 is overexpressed on some breast cancers.
 HER2 receptors on cells send signals telling the cell to grow and divide.
 Cancers that overexpress HER2 have too many receptors, which cause the cells to grow and divide more quickly.
-By inhibiting HER2, singals are sent to these cells to slow their growth.
+By inhibiting HER2, signals are sent to these cells to slow their growth.

 How to Take Trastuzumab

 Trastuzumab is given by intravenous (IV, into a vein) infusion.
-The initial infusion generally takes about 90 minutes, and subsequent treatments may take 30-90 minutes.
+The amount of time the infusion will take will depend on your treatment plan and if you tolerate the medication.
 The dose is based on your body size and type of cancer.
 The frequency of doses and adjuvant chemotherapy depends on the regimen used.
 Because trastuzumab is indicated only for treatment of HER2 positive cancer, a sample of your tumor will be tested in a lab to determine if it is HER2 positive prior to starting treatment.